apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/testing.md

 ```bash
 mvn surefire-report:failsafe-report-only
 ```
+## <a name="versioning"></a> Testing Versioned Stores

+Some tests (specifically some in `ITestS3ARemoteFileChanged`) require a versioned bucket for full test coverage as well as S3Guard being enabled.

+To enable versioning in a bucket.

+1. In the AWS S3 Management console find and select the bucket.
+1. In the Properties "tab", set it as versioned.
+1. <i>Important</i> Create a lifecycle rule to automatically clean up old versions after 24h.
+This avoids running up bills for objects which tests runs create and then delete.
+1. Run the tests again.

+Once a bucket is converted to being versioned, it cannot be converted back to being unversioned.

 ## <a name="scale"></a> Scale Tests

 There are a set of tests designed to measure the scalability and performance